ben-aaron188/textwash/README.md

 Additionally, you need to download the trained model folders from [here](https://drive.google.com/file/d/1YBccngYE3lvod87TI6UIhBzrN7nY9vHS/view?usp=sharing).
 Once you have downloaded the tgz file, unpack it and place it in the `textwash/data` directory. **Important: the models (in `en` and `nl`) should be directly in `./textwash/data` and _not_ in the `models` parent directory.
 The relative path to the models should be `./textwash/data/en` and `./textwash/data/nl`.
 Otherwise, your will encounter the ` Repo id must use alphanumeric chars or ...` error.**

+You can also place the models in a directory of your choice.
+In that case, you can specify the model with the optional `--model_path` (see below).

 ## Using Textwash

 Textwash can be used to anonymise **txt** files.
 To do this, run `python3 -m textwash` by providing the `--language` ('en' for English and 'nl' for Dutch), the path to the input files `--input_dir` and the corresponding path to the output folder `--output_dir`.
 For example, running